-Irish awards Irish Leaving Certificate: Acceptable on its own and combined with other qualifications Grades / subjects required: 112 UCAS points from a minimum of 5 subjects UCAS points 112 BTECs National Certificate (RQF): Acceptable only when combined with other qualifications National Extended Certificate: Acceptable only when combined with other qualifications National Diploma (RQF): Acceptable on its own and combined with other qualifications National Diploma subjects / grades required: DD if studied on its own or to the total of 112 UCAS points if combined with other qualifications.
-National Extended Diploma (RQF): Acceptable on its own and combined with other qualifications National Extended Diploma subjects / grades required: DMM in a relevant subject area is required if no other level 3 qualifications are taken International Baccalaureate International Baccalaureate: Acceptable on its own and combined with other qualifications Additional information: 26 IB Diploma Points T levels Additional information: 112 UCAS points in a related subject area.
-Contact Faculty Admissions for details.
-NVQ Are Level 3 NVQs acceptable?
-Acceptable when combined with other qualifications Alternative qualifications considered Please contact the University if you have any questions regarding the relevance of your qualifications.
+Alternative qualifications considered Please contact the University if you have any questions regarding the relevance of your qualifications.
+Irish awards Irish Leaving Certificate: Acceptable on its own and combined with other qualifications Grades / subjects required: 88 UCAS points from a minimum of 5 subjects Access awards Access to Higher Education Diploma acceptability: Acceptable on its own and combined with other qualifications Further information: Overall Pass required.
+BTECs National Certificate (RQF): Acceptable only when combined with other qualifications National Extended Certificate: Acceptable only when combined with other qualifications National Diploma (RQF): Acceptable on its own and combined with other qualifications National Diploma subjects / grades required: DD if studied on its own or to the total of 88 UCAS points when combined with other qualifications National Extended Diploma (RQF): Acceptable on its own and combined with other qualifications National Extended Diploma subjects / grades required: MMM if studied on its own or to the total of 88 UCAS points when combined with other qualifications Welsh awards Welsh Baccalaureate: Acceptable only when combined with other qualifications